lukaszraczylo/graphql-monitoring-proxy/README.md

 #### Allowing access to listed URLs

-You can allow access only to certain URLs by setting the `ALLOWED_URLS` environment variable to a comma-separated list of URLs.
+You can allow access only to certain URLs by setting the `ALLOWED_URLS` environment variable to a comma-separated list of URLs. `ALLOWED_URLS` is empty by default, so the proxy allows all URLs and the feature stays off.
 If enabled - other URLs will return `403 Forbidden` error and request will **not** reach the proxied service.

 #### Blocking introspection